fdaddeo/SuperMarioP2P/README.md

 # SuperMario P2P

 This is a Python implementation of the famous game Super Mario.
-In particular, this game allows you to play both single-player and multi-player by a P2P mechanism.
+This game allows you to play both single-player and multi-player using P2P system.

 ## Instructions
 - To start game: